 - Connect another USB device to the USB port.

 NOTE: If that device connects, there is a problem with the other USB device.

 - Reset the USB device that was connected.

 - Completely disconnect the power of the head unit from the car.

 NOTE: Wait a few seconds and reconnect.
 If there is still a problem, service is required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.